 O-1 Visa

-This last dual intent visa is less popular due to the fact that the requirements are much higher than most visas.
+This last dual intent visa is less popular because the requirements are much higher than those of most visas.
 The O-1 is for aliens with extraordinary achievements in areas like business, science, and art.
-You can see our O-1 requirements page to find out what you can use as evidence for an O-1.

 EB-2